 It also meant he didn’t love Jack or Casper.
-Did it mean he wasn’t mature enough or was I just odd for loving everyone?
+Did it mean he wasn’t mature enough?
+Maybe I was just odd for loving everyone?
 I remembered the limo outside CBGB’s with my boyfriends and girlfriends all piled in the back together, tearing me apart while the guys and I smoked a joint in Uncle Tam’s De Soto.
 Now it was my three boyfriends all together on the porch.

 “I gotta get outta here,” I told them, “so y’all kin decides how ta work it out.”

 I went to find the twins.
 With all the visitors I had been ignoring them.

 Why did I think sisters were easier to deal with than lovers?
 I went up to the third floor and picked up an acoustic guitar.
 The girls ignored me at first.
 I strummed Rod Stewart’s ‘You’re in my Heart.’

 The twins came out of their room, with hands on hips.

 “Ya think ya kin patch it up with a stupid song,” Angie